shivani98patil/MyCoverKraft/README.md

 ## Running the Tests

-To run the tests, navigate to the directory containing the test file (`test.py`) in your terminal or command prompt, and run the following command:
+To run the tests, navigate to the directory containing the test file `test.py` in your terminal or command prompt, and run the following command:

 python -m unittest test.py

-This will run all the test cases defined in `test.py` and print the results to the console.
-Each test that passes is represented by a dot.
-If a test fails, it will be represented by an 'F', and an error message will be printed to help you debug the issue.
+This command will execute all the test cases defined in `test.py` and display the results in the console.
+Each passing test will be represented by a dot, while any failed test will be indicated by an 'F', accompanied by an error message for debugging purposes.

 ## Test Cases